Summarizing Data

 pdarray.argmin(axis=None, keepdims=False)[source]

-Return the index of the first occurrence of the array min value
+Return index of the first occurrence of the minimum along the given axis.

 Return type: